world-bank/unpay-core/doc/build-osx.md

 Other commands:

-    ./unpayd -daemon # to start the dash daemon.
+    ./unpayd -daemon # to start the unpay daemon.
     ./unpay-cli --help  # for a list of command-line options.
     ./unpay-cli help    # When the daemon is running, to get a list of RPC commands